samfisherirl/Jsons-for-AHKv2/README.md

 obj := Jsons.Load(&text)
 ```

-In the future, I'll look to try to convert to objects a la https://github.com/Jim-VxE/AHK-Lib-JSON_ToObj
+In the future, I'll try to convert to objects a la https://github.com/Jim-VxE/AHK-Lib-JSON_ToObj

 test input:
 ```autohotkey